 - Raise social awareness of parents, teachers, children's caregivers, children, youth, social workers, police, lawyers, Internet Service Providers (ISPs) and media companies.

 - Train groups of child and youth digital leaders to raise awareness on cyber safety and provide support to children and young people.

-- Research: ChildSafeNet conducts research studies to understand behaviour of children and young people, their vulnerability, awareness level as well as the magnitude of the problem affecting them from harmful uses of digital technology.
+- Research: ChildSafeNet conducts research studies to understand the behaviour of children and young people, their vulnerability, awareness levels as well as the magnitude of the problem affecting them from harmful uses of digital technology.

-ChildSafeNet also conducts parenting in the digital age training workshops to equip parents with the knowledge and skills required to make the internet safer for their children.
+ChildSafeNet also conducts "Parenting in the Digital Age" training workshops to equip parents with the knowledge and skills required to make the internet safer for their children.